 Editorial Team and Bios

-Jale Sultanli is the co-founder and Managing Editor of Caucasus Edition and Senior Program Officer at Academy for Educational Development in Washington, DC.
-She organized and facilitated numerous Armenian-Azerbaijani dialogue workshops and conferences involving students, professionals and NGOs and has been involved in number of regional projects in the South Caucasus.
+Managing Editor, Jale Sultanli is a Ph.D. student at the School for Conflict Analysis and Resolution at George Mason University and co-founder and managing editor of Caucasus Edition since 2010.
+Jale organized and facilitated numerous Armenian-Azerbaijani dialogue workshops and conferences involving students, professionals and NGOs and has been involved in number of regional projects in the South Caucasus.
 Jale has 10 years of experience designing and managing international development projects in civil society and governance, capacity building, communication and conflict resolution in South Caucasus, Serbia, Nepal, Uganda and Kenya.
-She worked with several of local and international organizations such Eurasia Foundation, Chemonics International and Group 484.
+She worked with a number of international organizations such as Academy for Educational Development, FHI 360 in Washington, DC, Eurasia Foundation, Chemonics International in Azerbaijan and Group 484 in Serbia.
+Most recently she served as the Director of Grants Acquisition and Management at Center for World Religions, Diplomacy and Conflict Resolution at George Mason University.
 Jale co-founded and served as a co-director of the Imagine Center for Conflict Transformation from 2007 to 2010.
 She holds a Master’s Degree in Social and Public Policy and a Certificate in Conflict Resolution and Peace-building from Duquesne University.

 Arzu Geybullayeva - Imagine Center for Conflict Transformation

 The publication was originally established by Imagine Center for Conflict Transformation in 2009 with support by grants from the U.S. Embassy to Armenia and U.S. Embassy to Azerbaijan as well as the Norwegian Atlantic Committee.
 Since 2012 the publication is operating on volunteer basis with no funding.